nicm42/100-days-of-code-v2/log3.md

 **Day 15: 22nd April 2021**
 I looked at the thread tracker (with a proper fork this time) and now I've learnt Styled Components it all made so much more sense.
 It was so quick to make the change that I couldn't help thinking I'd done something wrong!
 It took me longer to fill in the details on the pull request.
 And then I found a new issue, so that might be a job for tomorrow!

+**Day 16: 23rd April 2021**
+I made a requested change on the thread tracker, that was simple.
+I spent quite a bit of time investigating the issue I opened to try and narrow down if the problem is Linux, Linux Mint or just my computer.
+I then set up everything for the Bookfinder project.
+I thought Create React App took ages to install everything when I did it for tutorials.
+But when I timed it it only took 7 minutes, which isn't bad when my computer is getting old and slow.